Pear Therapeutics

 Venture Round in 2009

-GruntWorx LLC is a web-based application that specializes in automating the organization and extraction of tax data from paper forms and PDF files.
-Founded in 2005 as Copanion, Inc., GruntWorx is headquartered in Derry, NH.
-The application utilizes advanced technology, including heuristic pattern recognition and machine learning, to accurately read, classify, and extract information from a wide range of tax documents.
-By providing a paperless workflow solution, GruntWorx enables clients to streamline their tax processes, reducing manual tasks such as sorting and data entry, and ultimately enhancing efficiency and value for users.
+GruntWorx LLC is a web-based application specializing in automating the extraction and organization of data from paper-based forms and PDF files, particularly focused on tax documents.
+Founded in 2005 and headquartered in Derry, NH, GruntWorx transitioned from its original name, Copanion, Inc. The company employs advanced heuristic pattern recognition technology and machine learning to efficiently read, classify, and extract tax data from a variety of forms, significantly streamlining what was traditionally a manual process.
+By providing a cloud-based paperless tax workflow system, GruntWorx enables clients to reduce time spent on data entry, enhance accuracy, and secure their information in a cost-effective manner.

 Digital Reef